 Jannik Sinner’s ban ‘leaves a pretty sour taste’ for tennis, says Tim Henman

-The world No 1 has reached a settlement with the World Anti-Doping Agency over two positive drugs test year
+The world No 1 reached a settlement with the World Anti-Doping Agency over two positive drugs test last year

 Your support helps us to tell the story